 Plitvice Lakes National Park – 2 Days

-Imagine 16 clear water lakes, all arranged in different levels (like steps) with cascades and waterfalls between them – that’s Plitvice Lakes.
-This world-renowned national park truly the best natural wonder in Croatia.
+Imagine 16 clear water lakes, all arranged on different levels (like steps) with cascades and waterfalls between them – that’s Plitvice Lakes.
+This world-renowned national park is truly the best natural wonder in Croatia.
 It will make your jaw drop and leave you with incredible memories.

 Once you arrive, set up for the night so you can be there to enjoy the park early before it gets crowded.
 Book an apartment that’s nearby and get some rest the night before because you will have to walk a lot inside the national park.
-We stayed in Bungalows and Camping Korana, that’s 5 KMs away.
+We stayed in Bungalows and Camping Korana, which is 5 km away.

 It isn’t cheap to park outside Plitvice Lakes entry gates so you can take local transport to save money.
 Our place of accommodation was running free shuttles to the park so we did not have to worry about this.

 No doubt the lakes here are super stunning, but Plitvice Lakes National Park is so much more.
 Some of the viewpoints, waterfalls, and cascades here are unbelievably gorgeous.
 There is also a cave too.
 Take the winding trails that show off Croatia’s unrivaled natural beauty as you bask in the blissful oasis that is the Plitvice Lakes.

 Grab the chance to go for one of the world’s best walks as you breathe in the fresh air and admire the limestone canyon before your eyes.
 This is a truly remarkable area that attracts travelers from all over the world.
 The entrance fee is only €25 – €30 (180 Kunas).